smin95/smin95/content/pubs/index.md

 - about
 title: Publications
 ---
 Note: Preprints are not peer-reviewed.
-Co-first authorships denoted with *.
+Co-first authorships are  denoted with *.

 1. **Seung Hyun Min\***, Shijia Chen\*, Jinling Xu, Bingzhen Chen, Hui Chen, Yuwen Wang, Jiawei Zhou, Xudong Yu.
 A comparison of therapies using Eyetronix Flicker Glass and standard adhesive patches in children with anisometropic amblyopia: A randomized controlled trial (Preprint). *medRxiv. \*co-first authors* [**pdf**](pubs/flicker2020.pdf)